 I have been creating perfect healthier chocolate cake recipe for a while.
 I´m so happy to tell you that I finally succeed!
 At least, I hope so. 🙂 Before the problem was too much cocoa, too dry, too much plain flour, too much sugar, too sweet, too bitter, too … and etc. In my opinion, all the whole grain flours like oat flour, whole grain wheat or rye flour aren´t good for such a cake because the results are like eating black bread.
-In addition, real chocolate mud cake has to me moist and sticky.
-Usually the key is baking time and the amount of natural oils.
+In addition, real chocolate mud cake has to be moist and sticky.
+Usually, the key is baking time and natural oils.
 When you bake it too long, it´s gone be too dry.
 When you don´t add enough butter it´s gone be too dry.
 Probably no one would like to eat plain chocolate cake which is dry when it doesn´t even have any berries or cream in it what makes it moist.
 So, chocolate mud cake has to be moist!
-With this recipe you can make moist and sticky paleo chocolate mud cake!
+With this recipe, you can make moist and sticky paleo chocolate mud cake!

-Instead I have tried to use natural sweeteners such as honey and dates.
-However, even with these natural sweeteners you can´t eat them too much.
+Instead, I have tried to use natural sweeteners such as honey and dates.
+However, even with these natural sweeteners, you can´t eat them too much.
 They still have a lot of energy inside what you need to use later.
 In addition, it´s quite easy to make mistakes by choosing the natural sweeteners.
 For example, sometimes when you are buying dates you can accidentally buy dates with all kind of unwanted syrups.
-So, I usually read from the labels what do they contain.
+So, I usually read the labels what do they contain.

-You can be mistaken even with choosing the honey.
+You can be mistaken even for choosing the honey.
 The problem is that the sellers would like to make the look of the honey better than it normally used to be.
 Not to mention that some sellers are adding preservatives to keep the honey liquid.
-However, the honey is one of the foods which almost never expires when you keep it on the right way (for example honey can´t have any other ingredients inside and you should always use clean spoon to take the honey.
+However, the honey is one of the foods which almost never expires when you keep it on the right way (for example honey can´t have any other ingredients inside and you should always use a clean spoon to take the honey.
 Even one teardrop of tea water can spoil the honey).
 Some sellers are even adding sugar inside the honey to get more of it in a cheaper way.
 I have also heard that some sellers are butting sugar or sugar water next to bees so that the bees would collect sugar instead of letting the bees to collect pollen from the flowers.
 How to make sure that the honey doesn´t contain any sugar water or just water when you are buying honey from the farmers market?
 When the honey is still liquid then the honey has to flow like strand when you lift it with a spoon.
 When the honey has crystalized then it has to smell nice and has to be crystallized quite evenly.

-Usually the sellers would like to make the honey more liquid.
+Usually, the sellers would like to make the honey more liquid.
 But the truth is that honey is liquid only a few months or even month when it is collected from the bees.
 Later the real honey just crystalizes.
 But there are many ways to make it liquid again.
 You can whisk the honey while it´s still liquid.
 Then you broke the crystals and you can later get creamier honey which is also good.
 Another way is to melt the honey in a hot water bath.
 But you have to make sure, that the honey temperature goes no more than 60° C because otherwise the honey goes to sugar syrup and it loses its good benefits.

 I´m usually used to have honey from my country house since my childhood.
 But when I was travelling, then I didn´t have any, so I bought honey from the store and it was just awful.
 The taste was so wrong that I even couldn´t make any desserts from it.
 It just had some weird aftertaste that I couldn´t eat it.
-I know that there are different flavors of honey which depends on where the bees are collecting the pollen but that honey was just wrong.
+I know that there are different flavours of honey which depends on where the bees are collecting the pollen but that honey was just wrong.
 Finally, after tasting 10 sorts of honey on the farmers market I found real creamy honey which was the closest I remember from my childhood.
 So, I suggest to buy only local honey and if you doubt then choose the honey which is already crystallized.
 Then you can be a little bit more sure that they haven´t processed the honey and you don´t get sugar syrup.

 Chocolate Mud Cake